kweinmeister/am-i-covered/README.md

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces.
 - [TypeScript](https://www.typescriptlang.org/) - A typed superset of JavaScript.
 - [Vite](https://vitejs.dev/) - A fast build tool and development server.
-- Likely other libraries as defined in `package.json`.

 ## ⚠️ Disclaimer